 The 5:2 diet might allow you more flexibility and enjoyment on weekends, as you can eat normally most of the time and then really focus on your food intake for just two days of the week.

 The critical thing to remember is that the time you’re not fasting for still counts, and unfortunately, it isn’t an opportunity to eat massive amounts.
-If you increase your calories above your maintenance during these times, you will remove any calorie deficit you created by fasting and weight loss won’t happen.
+If you increase your calories above your maintenance during these times, you will remove any calorie deficit you created by fasting, and weight loss won’t happen.

 It’s also crucial to keep in mind that weight loss happens over a sustained period, not overnight.
 The clock on a calorie day doesn’t reset at midnight.
-The calorie deficit you create must be sustained over a prolonged period to have a noticeable and signification effect on weight.
+The calorie deficit you create must be sustained over a prolonged period to have a noticeable and significant effect on weight.
 For this reason, some people prefer to count their calories across a week rather than across a day.